islaytitans/alien/docs/src/GM/hopeslastday.md

 - Despite the Xenomorphs lurking inside the base, it should still feel like a safer place to be than going outside.
 - Outside, it takes a stretch of time and a successful SURVIVAL roll for each PC to walk between two Locks (or the door to Tannen’s), due to the heavy rain and wind.
 Failure means they fall behind and need to roll again.
 - For each stretch spent outside, roll a stress die.
 On a (or whenever you feel it’s dramatically appropriate) a Drone Xenomorph approaches the PCs.
 Make an opposed OBSERVATION roll as per the stealth mode rules.
-- Several Drones are lurking in the air ducts leading north to the Central Unit, and behind the barricades to the Central Unit, East Lock and Sub-Levels.
+- **Xenomorph** Drones are lurking in the air ducts leading north to the Central Unit, and behind the barricades to the Central Unit, East Lock and Sub-Levels.
 These will attack any PCs trying to come this way.
 Such Drones may enter the South Wing during the scenario (see Events).

 ### Other Areas